viktorsapozhok/earthquake-prediction/README.md

 ```

 Finally, we put everything together and launch `eaMuPlusLambda` evolutionary algorithm.
+Here we set `cxpb=0.2`, the probability that offspring is produced by the crossover, and `mutpb=0.8`,
+the probability that offspring is produced by mutation.
+Mutation probability is intentionally increased
+to prevent a high occurrence of identical chromosomes produced by the crossover.

 As a result, we get the list of 15 best features selected into the model.

 ```python